zipscene/jquery.smartbanner/README.md

       appStoreLanguage: 'us', // Language code for App Store
       inAppStore: 'On the App Store', // Text of price for iOS
       inGooglePlay: 'In Google Play', // Text of price for Android
       inWindowsStore: 'In the Windows Store', // Text of price for Windows
       icon: null, // The URL of the icon (defaults to <meta name="apple-touch-icon">)
       iconGloss: null, // Force gloss effect for iOS even for precomposed
+      url: null, // The URL for the button.
+Keep null if you want the button to link to the app store.
-      button: 'VIEW', // Text for the install button
+      button: 'INSTALL', // Text for the install button
       scale: 'auto', // Scale based on viewport size (set to 1 to disable)
       speedIn: 300, // Show animation speed of the banner
       speedOut: 400, // Close animation speed of the banner
-      daysHidden: 15, // Duration to hide the banner after being closed (0 = always show banner)
+      daysHidden: 15, // Duration to hide the banner after being closed (0 = always show banner, null = show banner on each browser session)
       daysReminder: 90, // Duration to hide the banner after "VIEW" is clicked *separate from when the close button is clicked* (0 = always show banner)
-      force: null // Choose 'ios', 'android' or 'windows'.
-Don't do a browser check, just always show this banner })
+      force: null, // Choose 'ios', 'android' or 'windows'.
+Don't do a browser check, just always show this banner
+      container: 'body' // Container where the banner will be injected })

   [1]: http://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html